jschnab/finance-scraping/README.md

 * psycopg2 >= 2.8

 You need to install PostgresSQL, and create a database to load data into.
 Take note of the user name and password with write privileges to this database, as you will need these during the configuration of `finance-scraping`.

+### Running tests

+Unit tests can be run by going to the `tests` folder at the root of the repository and by running `run_tests.sh`.
+This will output a coverage report to the console.

 ### Installation and configuration
 * Run `pip install finance-scraping`.